 What is in Florentine sauce?

 Florentine sauce is typically a thick sauce made with cream, white wine, and butter.
-I kept mine traditional with just a handful of ingredients, but you could also add other flavorings such as herbs, spices or grated parmesan cheese.
+I kept mine traditional with just a handful of ingredients, but you could also add other flavorings such as herbs, spices or other types of cheese such as mozzarella, asiago or fontina.

-You can serve this chicken Florentine as-is for a one pan meal, or boil up a pot of pasta to serve it with.
+You can serve this chicken Florentine as-is for a one pan meal, or boil up a pot of pasta or mashed potatoes to serve it with.
 However you serve it, this classic recipe is sure to be a hit!

 More chicken recipes